laurentiuNedelcu/laurentiuNedelcu/README.md

 ### Hi there 👋

+I am a student with a lot of interest in programming.
+I want to expand my knowledge as much as possible but right now I am focusing more on web/mobile development and parallel programming.

+Even so, you may find a repository that you find interesting from another field.
 <!--
 **laurentiuNedelcu/laurentiuNedelcu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.